danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 * **How can we execute this query efficiently?**

 * In most OLTP databases, storage is laid out in a row-oriented fashion: all the values from one row of a table are stored next to each other.
-Document databases are simi‐ lar: an entire document is typically stored as one contiguous sequence of bytes.
+Document databases are similar: an entire document is typically stored as one contiguous sequence of bytes.
 You can see this in the CSV example of Figure 3-1.

 * In order to process a query like Example 3-1, you may have indexes on `fact_sales.date_key` and/or `fact_sales.product_sk` that tell the storage engine where to find all the sales for a particular `date` or for a `particular product`. **But then, a row-oriented storage engine still needs to load all of those rows (each consisting of over 100 attributes) from disk into memory, parse them, and filter out those that don’t meet the required conditions.** That can take a long time.